openethereum/openethereum.github.io/Aura.md

   mathjax: true
 ---

-Aura _(Authority Round)_ is one of the Blockchain consensus algorithms available in Parity.
+Aura _(Authority Round)_ is one of the Blockchain consensus algorithms available in OpenEthereum.

 ### Parameters
   - $$n$$, the number of nodes